tsiresymila1/-api-server/Readme.md

-# API SERVER
+# EASY API SERVER

-API SERVER is an ts module that have for goal to create MVC pattern with express or fastify and auto configure swagger interface to manipulate the api
+EASY API SERVER is an ts module that have for goal to create MVC pattern with express or fastify and auto configure swagger interface to manipulate the api

 *Installing*